satellite-map

 All the roads on Ardnamurchan are winding and single-track, so journey times are long.

 The population is distributed between a number of small villages, the largest of which is Kilchoan (above), which has the peninsula’s only shop and post office, primary school, church, community centre, GP’s surgery (which is open for two hours twice a week), and a ferry service to Tobermory.
-There are hotels in Kilchoan, Glenborrodale and near Achosnich.
 During the peak tourist season in the summer the total overnight population is estimated to increase to almost 2,000.

-Visitors come to Ardnamurchan for its peace, for its exceptional scenery, and for its wildlife, which includes sea and golden eagles, pine marten, wildcats, and red deer, and, in the seas around it, whales, dolphins, basking sharks and sea otters.
-One of the principle attractions is the lack of fences which, with Scotland’s ‘right-to-roam’ laws, make this wilderness accessible to all – so hill walking is a popular pastime.
+Visitors come to Ardnamurchan for its peace, for its exceptional scenery, and for its wildlife, which includes white tail and golden eagles, pine marten, wildcats, and red deer, and, in the seas around it, whales, dolphins, basking sharks and sea otters.